fResult/Akka-Interaction-Patterns/exercises/java/002_adapted_response_pattern/README.md

       ```

 2. **Edit `CoffeeMachine.java`**:
-    - Update the implementation so that the `CoffeeMachine` sends a `CoffeeIsReady` message when the coffee is brewed.
+    - Update the implementation so that the `CoffeeMachine` sends a `CoffeeReady` message when the coffee is brewed.

 3. **Run the Tests**:
     - Validate your implementation by running the unit tests: